chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 # Benchmark Optimization

-Tune the performance of your benchmark to submit your optimal run for 100 000 steps.
-I.e. edit the `input.xml` file such that the number of steps changes from `5000` rarr; `100000`:
+Tune the performance of your benchmark to submit your optimal run for **100 000** steps.
+I.e. edit the `input.xml` file such that the number of steps changes from `5000` &rarr; `100000`:
 ```
 <hemelbsettings version="3">
   <simulation>